Patrick Hickey (soccer)

-Patrick Hickey (born July 2, 1998) is an American professional soccer player who plays for Galway United in the League of Ireland Premier Division.
+Patrick Hickey (born July 2, 1998) is an American professional soccer player who plays as a defender for League of Ireland Premier Division club Bohemians.

 Career

 Early career

+Hickey played 4 years of high school soccer at St. Viator located in Arlington Heights, IL.
 Hickey played College soccer for his University side Illinois Wesleyan University, before working in sales and spending 6 months out of the game until he decided to leave his job and move to Spain to start his football career, signing for Spanish 5th division side CD Herbania, and then division rivals Villanueva CF shortly afterwards.